specialprivacy/demonstrator/README.md

   This is the main file that describes how the different components work together to provide the demonstrator service
 * **docker-compose.override.yml**
   This file contains some additional settings which can be useful when developing the service on a local machine.
 It is automatically overlaid on `docker-compose.yml` by the docker-compose tool.
-* **docker-compose.id-provider.yml**
-  This file contains configuration overrides which point the services to an identity provider hosted on https://demonstrator-special.tenforce.com rather than starting one locally
 * **docker-compose.production.yml**
   This file contains additional settings needed for running the demonstrator service on a cluster of machines using docker swarm.
+It adds keycloak and its dependencies to the stack.

 ### Single Machine
 There are two options to run the demonstrator on a single machine: the easy way, where the system uses a dummy identity provider from https://demonstrator-special.tenforce.com and the slightly more complicated one where the identity provider also runs locally.